Breakdown of chiral perturbation theory for the axion hot dark matter bound

 where the $\G$'s are evaluated at the physical masses of the external particles.
 The one-loop amplitudes have been computed in dimensional regularization.
 To carry out the renormalization procedure in the (modified) $\overline{\text{MS}}$ scheme, we define the scale independent parameters $\overline{\ell_i}$ as \cite{Gasser:1983yg} \beq \ell_i=\frac{\gamma_i}{32\pi^2}\left[\overline{\ell_i}+R+\ln\left(\frac{m_\pi^2}{\mu^2}\right) \right] \, , \eeq with $R= \frac{2}{d-4}- \log(4\pi)+\gamma_E-1$, in order to cancel the divergent terms (in the limit $d=4$) with a suitable choice of the $\gamma_i$.
 Eventually, only the terms proportional to $\ell_{1,2,7}$ contribute to the NLO amplitude, which is renormalized for $\gamma_1=1/3$, $\gamma_2=2/3$ and $\gamma_7=0$.
 The latter coincide with the values obtained in Ref.~\cite{Gasser:1983yg} for the standard chiral theory without the axion.

-The renormalized NLO amplitude for the $a \piz\rightarrow\pip \pim$ process (and its crossed channels) is given in Supplemetary Material.
+The renormalized NLO amplitude for the $a \piz\rightarrow\pip \pim$ process (and its crossed channels) is given in \eq{eq:Mapi0pippimNLO} of the Supplementary Material.
 We have also checked that the same analytical result is obtained via a direct NLO diagonalization of the $a$ and $\pi^0$ propagators, without employing the LSZ formalism with off-diagonal propagators.
 For consistency, we will only consider the interference between the LO and NLO terms in the squared matrix elements, $\sum |\mathcal{M}|^2\simeq \sum |\mathcal{M}|_{\rm LO}^2 + \sum 2\Re[\mathcal{M}_{\rm LO} \mathcal{M}^*_{\rm NLO}]$, since the NLO squared correction is of the same order of the NNLO-LO interference, which we neglect.

 \Sec{Breakdown of the chiral expansion at finite temperature.} The crucial quantity that is needed to extract the HDM bound is the axion decoupling temperature, $T_D$, obtained via the freeze-out condition (following the same criterium as in \cite{Hannestad:2005df})